 The Fastpass option are still paper Fastpasses, which means you need to get one from a kiosk outside of the ride and return later on during the time slot it gives you.

-There are no Magic Bands, no app to make Fastpasses through, and generally a Disney experience that will remind many Disney fans of the less stressful and less planned experiences of Disney World of yesteryear.
+There are no Magic Bands and generally it’s a Disney experience that will remind many Disney fans of the less stressful and less planned experiences of Disney World of yesteryear.

 There are a lot of quick service options in Disneyland Paris, as well as some sit-down restaurants, though not the extent that you would find in the Magic Kingdom.